-The lodge is about 1 km north of Kichwamba trading center, the architecturally innovative lodge consists of a main building converted from abandoned coffee shed and half-dozen spacious cottages whose electric African décor influenced by local building styles, the lodge has seven self-contained with shower and flashing toilets.
+Kyambura Gorge Lodge: The lodge is about 1 km north of Kichwamba trading center, the architecturally innovative lodge consists of the main building converted from the abandoned coffee shed and spacious cottages whose electric African décor influenced by local building styles, your besides table might be a ramshackle stand created from a converted old cable drum, the lodge has seven self-contained with shower and flashing toilets.

 On the floor of the great African western Rift Valley, the Kyambura River flowing into the valley over millions of years has carved a deep gorge between the valley walls and the Kazinga channel.
 A nature walk into the gorge is an encounter of dramatic change from the savanna grassland to luxuriant forest.

 The stunning Kyambura Gorge is also called the valley of Apes; this gorge is actually drained by River Kyambura.
 The landscape is among the most impressive you will find in Uganda and its rich biodiversity that comprises of primates, birds and wild animals.

 The stylish cottages also have a contemporary theme with the accent on the local art facts re imagined in a new context.
 Each cottage offers a unique view either across the gorge or the savanna.

 Some of the chimpanzees in the gorge have been habituated, and the process took 2 years, meaning that these Chimpanzees are used to humans.
 These primates can carry on their day to day activities in the presence of humans.